Khal3dfx/SAE/README.md

 3. **Demo Application (SAE.apk)**
    The `SAE.apk` file is a demo of the application.
 You can run it on any Android device or emulator with Android 12+ OS.

-4. **Project Documentation**
-   The `Scan and Eat (SAE) - Final Submission.pdf` provides detailed information on the methods, techniques, and other requirements for the project's proposal and implementation.
-This is essential reading for understanding the full scope of the project.

 ## Resources